crutcher/crutcher.github.io-source/source/Tapestry/index.md

 }
 ```

-A *Tensor Node* represents a logical tensor.
+A *Tensor Node* represents the shape, datatype, and data of a logical tensor.

 A *Tensor Node* has exactly one dependency, which may be either:
  * a *Source Node*,